 Indian

-Mohanan Chandrasekaran, a distinguished Carnatic classical violinist from Chennai, Tamil Nadu, India, has enjoyed an illustrious music career.
-Born in Calcutta in 1937, he began learning the violin at the age of 11.
-Over the years, he has accompanied many legendary musicians in the world of Carnatic music.
+Mohanan Chandrasekaran is an acclaimed Carnatic classical violinist from Chennai, Tamil Nadu, India, with a remarkable career spanning decades.
+Born in Calcutta in 1937, he began his journey with the violin at the age of 11, quickly becoming a notable figure in the Carnatic music scene by accompanying legendary musicians.

-Chandrasekaran appears in both solo violin recitals and vocal concerts, and has composed music in several languages.
-He often performs violin duets with his daughter, G. Bharathi.
-In recognition of his significant contributions, he received many honors, including the prestigious Sangeetha Kalanidhi Award from the Madras Music Academy in 2005.
+Chandrasekaran regularly appears in solo violin recitals as well as vocal concerts, and he has composed music in various languages.
+Notably, he often performs violin duets with his daughter, G. Bharathi.
+His outstanding contributions to music have been acknowledged with numerous awards, including the highly esteemed Sangeetha Kalanidhi Award from the Madras Music Academy in 2005.

 DOB: